Romania - Regulations on Entry, Stay and Residence for PLHIV

-No restrictions for people with HIV/AIDS.
-No HIV testing on entry.
+No restrictions for people living with HIV.

 HIV-specific entry and residence regulations for Romania